 On the other hand, we have the mysterious “probability distribution” in quantum field theory that is known as the path integral.
 I know no one who claims to understand why it works.
 The path integral is proportional to $exp(iS/\hbar)$, where $S$ denotes the action and even Feynman admitted:

 In his book QED, when he talks about the path integral, he writes

 “Will you understand what I’m going to tell you? …No, you’re not going to be able to understand it. … I don’t understand it.
 Nobody does.“

 It seems as if all the mysteries of the quantum world are encapsulated in a simple Wick rotation.

-I’ve been searching for quite a while, but wasn’t able to find any sufficient discussion of this curios fact.
+I’ve been searching for quite a while but wasn’t able to find any sufficient discussion of this curious fact.